CaroloS/HoloCT/README.md

 # HoloCT

-A medical imaging holographic application for viewing CT data in Microsoft's HoloLens device and dynamically loaded holographic 'cases' from blob storage. <br>
+A medical imaging holographic application for viewing CT data in Microsoft's HoloLens device and dynamically loading holographic 'cases' from blob storage.
+Made for Great Ormond Street Hospital and the NHS ‘Digital Research, Informatics and Virtual Environments’ unit (DRIVE).
 Holographic cases are in XML format with mesh data stored in GTLF2 format, compressed in base 64.<br>

 Video demonstration here: <br>
 https://youtu.be/nXyaozmQpT8 <br>